 The requirements listed below are taken from the Cub Scout Academics and Sports Program Guide (34299) 2009 Printing.
-Webelos Scouts that earn the Citizenship Belt Loop while a Webelos Scout also satisfy part of requirement 8 for the Citizen Activity Badge, which is required for the Webelos Badge.
+This subject was added in 2009.

 Tiger Cubs, Cub Scouts, and Webelos Scouts may complete requirements in a family, den, pack, school, or community environment.
 Tiger Cubs must work with their parents or adult partners.
 Parents and partners do not earn loops or pins.